 The Group manages its capital structure and makes adjustments to it as economic conditions change, i.e., interest rates and equity markets.
-To maintain a strong capital structure and in response to changes in economic conditions, the Group may modify debt instruments to obtain more favorable interest rates, obtain additional debt financing, and may adjust dividend payments to shareholders as conditions require.
+To maintain a strong capital structure and in response to changes in economic conditions, the Group may modify debt instruments to obtain additional debt financing, and may adjust dividend payments to shareholders as conditions require.

 The gearing ratio is a key indicator of the Group's capital structure.
-The gearing ratio is net debt divided by total (capital deficiency)/capital plus net debt.
+The gearing ratio is net debt divided by total capital deficiency plus net debt.